avoidwork/tenso/README.md

 ## Dtrace
-Dtrace probes are can be enabled by configuration (disabled by default), and can be observed as `turtle-io`; Tensō is built on `turtle.io`.
+Dtrace probes can be enabled by configuration (disabled by default), and can be observed as `turtle-io`; Tensō is built on `turtle.io`.

 ```
 "allowed",        "char *", "char *", "char *", "int"